Bake lasagna in your solar oven for an energy-free dinner option. Here are simple tricks for baking lasagna – or any casserole – in your solar oven.

 - Instead of an aluminum pan, put your lasagna in glass dish.
 Here are some thoughts on healthy cookware, please click here.

-If you don’t have glass, use whatever will fit.
+- If you don’t have a glass casserole dish, use whatever will fit inside your solar oven.
 Be sure to measure your dish BEFORE you load up your lasagna!

 - Your lasagna will need to cook about two hours.
 Test it for doneness after an hour and then again in another half hour.
-With this recipe, you don’t want to over bake if you can help it.
+You don’t want to over bake if you can help it.
 Cheese is the one unforgiving thing in the solar oven if you over cook it.

 - Lasagna is messy and no matter how careful I am to not overfill the pan, some stuff always bubbles out.
 The cheese especially does this and it’s sticky.
 Put a silicone mat underneath your pan to catch as many of those leaks as you can.